 Pushing events: Pushing Camunda events by using exporters.
-Note that you can only add own exporters in a Self-Managed setting, not in Camunda Platform 8 SaaS.
+Note that you can only add own exporters in a Self-Managed setting, not in Camunda 8 SaaS.
 Exporters have the advantage that you can push the data into any infrastructure you have, and possibly even filter or enrich the data in that step.

 Connecting custom business intelligence systems (BI), data warehouses (DWH), or monitoring solutions

 You might move data from the Camunda History to a decoupled system like a Business Intelligence (BI) solution, a Data Warehouse (DWH), some Data Lake, or an own monitoring solution, for example based on Prometheus.

 Leveraging typical BI system's ETL (extract, transform, and load) features allows you to optimize data structure for your reporting purposes (to speed up report generation) or to combine generic process engine data with business entities (to allow for more in-depth analysis).

 To get the data into the BI system, leverage one of the mechanisms described above.
 Our recommendation generally is: